-- Add and verify ownership of your site.
-You'll need to prove that you are the owner of your website, because Search Console shows information about your site that only site owners should have access to, and allows you to make changes that can affect how your site appears on Google.
+- Open Search Console, then add and verify ownership of your site.
+You'll need to prove that you are the owner of your website, because Search Console shows information about your site that only site owners should see, and allows you to make changes that can affect how your site appears on Google.

 - Understand how to get the most out of help.
 Did you know that the embedded help window is draggable?

 - Read our guide to basic Search Console usage.
-A basic user typically needs only a quick site check-up once a month, unless we alert you that we've found a problem.
+Many users need only a quick site check-up once a month, unless we alert you that we've found a problem.

 - Check out these reports: